-Consistent with the broader efforts to flatten the curve of the COVID-19 pandemic, Long Now Boston has suspended its public events until further notice.
+Consistent with the broader efforts to flatten the curve of the COVID-19 pandemic, Long Now Boston has suspended its public live events until further notice.

 With regrets we had to cancel “Craft a Superhero” on April 18 and “Dear Tomorrow” on April 21, our two events planned as part of the Cambridge Science Festival.